Intevation/intelmq-certbund-contact/UPDATE.md

 ## Update to 1.0.3

-The Version 0.9.5 adds an audit log table for [Fody](github.com/Intevation/intelmq-fody-backend).
+The Version 1.0.3 adds an audit log table for [Fody](github.com/Intevation/intelmq-fody-backend) version 0.9.3.

-The database must be updated according to the section **Fody Audit Log (0.9.5)** in [db-updates-sql.md](sql/db-updates-sql.md).
+The database must be updated according to the section **Fody Audit Log (1.0.3)** in [db-updates-sql.md](sql/db-updates-sql.md).

 ## Update to 0.9.4